-Please note that the below training times are designed for Veterans Affairs benefits only, and should not be used to calculate course loads for financial aid or outside scholarships.
-For all other purposes (i.e.: confirmation of enrollments for lenders, insurance companies, etc.) enrollment status is determined not by individual enrollment periods, but by the entire semester.
-For example, the Registrar's Office considers students enrolled at the Graduate level full-time if taking a minimum of 6 credits each semester and half-time if taking a minimum of 3 credits each semester.
+Please note that the above training times are designated for Veteran's Affairs benefits only and should not be used to calculate course loads for financial aid or outside scholarships.
+For all other purposes (i.e. confirmation of enrollments for lenders, insurance companies, etc.) enrollment status is determined not by individual enrollment periods, but by the entire semester.
+For LBC | Capital enrollment statuses, see the Student Classifications section of the catalog under Academic Definitions.